The open dihypergraph dichotomy for generalized Baire spaces and its applications: Outlook

-Several {\bf implications} and {\bf separations} between applications of the open dihypergraph dichotomy are open, for instance all missing implications in Figures~\ref{figure: various implications weakly compact} and~\ref{figure: various implications not weakly compact}.
-In particular, these diagrams suggest to ask about implications between the $\kappa$-perfect set property $\PSP_\kappa(\mathcal C)$ and the Kechris-Louveau-Woodin dichotomy $\KLWdis_\kappa(\mathcal C)$ for uncountable $\kappa$ and sufficiently closed classes $\mathcal C$.
-Note that the former does not imply the latter in the countable case by the results of Di Prisco and Todorcevic~\cite{di1998perfect} described in Remark~\ref{remark: separating KLWdis and PSP}. \footnote{In fact, these results shows that the open graph dichotomy for $\mathcal C$ does not imply $\KLW_\omega(\mathcal C,\Fsigma)$.} Their results further show that neither the perfect set property nor the open graph dichotomy implies the Baire property, since the subset of the Cantor space induced by a nonprincipal ultrafilter on $\omega$ does not have the Baire property.
-Moreover, the Baire property does not imply the perfect set property for $\defsets\omega$ in the countable setting \cite[Theorem~7.16]{MR768264}.
-Can this be done in the uncountable setting as well?
+$\PSP_\omega(\defsetsk)$ implies neither $\THD_\omega(\defsets\omega,\Gdelta)$ nor $\KLWdis_\omega(\defsets\omega,\Fsigma)$ by results of Di Prisco and Todorcevic~\cite{di1998perfect} described in Remark~\ref{remark: separating KLWdis and PSP}.
+Their results further show that neither the perfect set property nor the open graph dichotomy implies the Baire property, since the subset of the Cantor space induced by a nonprincipal ultrafilter on $\omega$ does not have the Baire property.
+Moreover, the Baire property does not imply the perfect set property for $\defsets\omega$ in the countable setting \cite{MR768264}*{Theorem~7.16}.
+Is this separation valid in the uncountable setting too?